artteknika/Magic-Sand/README.md

 	sandSurfaceRenderer->setup(true);
 }
 ```

 `setup(true)` indicates that the GUI of the `Rs2Projector` and the `sandSurfaceRenderer` will be displayed.

 The `rs2Projector` object then needs to be updated in the `update()` function of the openframeworks app (preferably before the objects that use its functions) and drawn in the projector `draw()` function.

-The `rs2Projector` object needs full control on the projector window during the calibration process so you should be careful not to draw things on the projector window after the call to `rs2Projector->drawProjectorWindow()` if a calibration is currently performed (you can check `rs2Projector->isCalibrating()`).
+The `rs2Projector` object needs full control on the projector window during the calibration process, so you should be careful not to draw things on the projector window after the call to `rs2Projector->drawProjectorWindow()` if a calibration is currently performed (you can check `rs2Projector->isCalibrating()`).

 The following example illustrates the `update()` and `draw()` functions to implement a simple augmented reality sandbox once the `rs2Projector` and `sandSurfaceRenderer` objects have been initiated as detailed above and provided that the projector window has a listener callback setup to the `drawProjWindow(ofEventArgs &args)` function (see `main.cpp`).